makersacademy/airport_challenge/README.md

 README - refactoring
 Refactored the plane.land test removing plane = airport. release_plane, after refactoring  the test to nest describe block for the "release_plane" method

+Refactored test as methods takeoff and landing not needed in Plane class as they are in the Airport class.
+These methods have been been removed from Plane class and methods "release_plane" and "runway" have been renamed in the test and code to "takeoff" and "landing"